 Investors have taken notice and valued Uptake at more than $2 billion.
 A $2 billion valuation in less than 3 years???
 We might be in the wrong business.
 Or maybe not.
 Blutip's customer portal leverages a database with over ten years of OEM-agnostic data about fuel usage in high-horsepower diesel engines in the mining, construction, and power generation industries.
 Our SmartRFuel platform collects unique fuel-related data such as fuel burn vs. grade, distance over ground, and fuel burn since last service.
 These metrics, coupled with our precise measurement systems, allow customers to make better operational decisions about factors such as maintenance scheduling, truck routing, and driver training.
 We continue to work together with our customers and partners to create a future that is not only smart, it's smarter.

 Blutip uses the intelligence inherent in the Industrial Internet of Things to produce smarter diesel fuel management platforms.
-Blutip SmartRFuel reduces fuel costs, lowers particulate emissions by up to 70%, and provides 10X more accurate data on fuel consumption.
+Blutip SmartRFuel reduces fuel costs, lowers carbon footprint by 4-5%, and provides 10X more accurate data on fuel consumption.
 And our no risk, all reward approach to pricing means you pay nothing until you save money on fuel.
-If you’d like to discuss how Blutip can help you unlock productivity, lower costs, and reduce your carbon footprint, please contact Rick at 647-274-6695 or email@example.com.
+If you’d like to discuss how Blutip can help you unlock productivity, lower costs, and reduce your carbon footprint, please contact us.